-The following table lists the data items to be reported by jurisdictions for the 2012-13 home purchase assistance data collection, and the order in which the data items should be provided.
-The data items are grouped into household data items, property data items and assistance data items.
-Tables 4.2, 4.3 and 4.4 display the applicable values and formats for each of these data item groupings and use the following notation.
+The following table lists the data items to be reported by jurisdictions for the 2012-13 PRA data collection, and the order in which the data items should be provided.
+The data items are grouped into household data items, the property data items, and assistance data items.
+Tables 4.2, 4.3 and 4.4 display the applicable values and formats for each of these data item groupings.
+Data qualifications are provided under each of these tables.
+Data item definitions are provided in table 5.1 in section 5.